gacallea/myCardanoGuides/docs/ITN1_CLUSTER.md

 Last but not least, should you need help at any stage of your pool operator journey, join the '[Cardano Shelley Testnet & StakePool Best Practice Workgroup](https://t.me/CardanoStakePoolWorkgroup)' group on Telegram; it is packed with knowledge, and great and helpful people.

-Insalada Stake Pool also has a [Telegram chat](https://t.me/insaladaPool), should you want to follow us and ask anything about INSL :)
+Insalada Stake Pool also has a [Telegram chat](https://t.me/insaladaPool), should you want to follow us and ask anything about SALAD :)